eNMS-automation/eNMS/docs/workflows/workflow_payload.rst

 Payload transfer
 ----------------

-The most important characteristic of workflows is the transfer of data between job.
+The most important characteristic of workflows is the transfer of data between jobs.
 When a job starts, it is provided with the results of ALL jobs in the workflow that have already been executed (and not only the results of its "predecessors").

 The base code for a job function is the following: